EnergyModelsX/EnergyModelsInvestments.jl/docs/src/manual/optimization-variables.md

 ## [Auxiliary variables](@id var_aux)

 Auxiliary variables are variables that are required for certain investment modes.
-The model creates these variables independent of the investment mode, although the meaning of the auxiliary variables changes depending on the investment mode.
+The model creates these variables only if the investment mode requires them.
+The meaning of the auxiliary variables changes depending on the investment mode.

 These variables are: